-Understanding the most common motorcycle accidents can help you gain confidence on the road and make you a safer motorcyclist.
+Understanding the most common motorcycle accidents can help you gain confidence and make you a safer motorcyclist.
 After all, being proactive about preventing accidents should be everyone’s priority on the road, and knowing all the ways you’re most likely to get hurt can help you prioritize your safety every time you hit the asphalt.

-Most Common Motorcycle Accidents
+Most Common Motorcycle Accident Injuries

 Thirdly, motorcycles have different driving mechanics when compared to the average double-axle, four-wheeled automobile.
 It’s easier for bikes to accelerate on straights and overtake long stretches of traffic relatively safely – but it’s harder for bikes to turn hard corners, deal with unfavorable road conditions, or avoid skidding on even a small patch of loose gravel.
-That’s why the top of the list of most common motorcycle accidents goes to single-vehicle accidents – ones where the bike, and the bike’s rider, are the only parties involved.
+That’s why the top of the list of most common motorcycle accidents goes to single-vehicle accidents – ones where the bike and the bike’s rider are the only parties involved.

 Single-Vehicle Accidents

 Motorcycles can be prone to single-vehicle accidents due to unfavorable road and weather conditions, loss of control/skidding, debris (from loose gravel to leaves), and even manhole covers.
+Single-vehicle accidents can also result in serious neck injuries due to the sudden impact and lack of protective structures.

 Car Turning Left in Front of Motorcycle

 Next to single-vehicle accidents, the most common hazard for a motorcyclist is a car driver taking a left turn.
-It’s the left turn, specifically, that’s so dangerous because the motorcyclist may be in the middle of passing the car when they turn.
+It’s the left turn.
+Specifically, that’s so dangerous because the motorcyclist may be in the middle of passing the car when they turn.

 Lane-Changing Collisions